tpximpact/mhclg-oruk/content/adopt/01_summary.md

 <cite>- An adult social care contact centre worker.
 Just one example of how Open Referral UK (ORUK) is transforming citizen outcomes.</cite>

-[ORUK](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities) is a data standard that defines the 'what, where, and how' information about a support service.
+[ORUK](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities) is a data standard supported by the Ministry of Housing, Communities & Local Government.
+It defines the what, where, and how of describing information about a support service.

 ## Executive summary